tangentsoft/pidp8i/doc/uwfocal-manual.md

 One other feature of a `TYPE` command should be noted: it is possible to save the value of a quantity being `TYPE`ed' just by including a replacement operator in the expression.
 Thus `TYPE X=5` will output the value '5' and also save it as the value of the variable `X`.

-Numeric input for the `ASK` command can take any of the forms [listed above](#nums-vars); specifically: signed integers, alphabetic responses, decimal values or numbers containing a power-of-ten exponent.
+Numeric input for the `ASK` command can take any of the forms [listed above](#numbers-variables); specifically: signed integers, alphabetic responses, decimal values or numbers containing a power-of-ten exponent.
 Because such numbers are processed as they are being input, it is not possible to use the <kbd>RUBOUT</kbd> key to delete an erroneous character.
 Rather, one must effectively hit the 'clear key' (as on a calculator) and then re-enter the entire number.
 The 'clear' function is indicated by typing a <kbd>BACKARROW</kbd> or <kbd>UNDERLINE</kbd> just as it is during command input.
 If you do attempt to use <kbd>RUBOUT</kbd>, no `\` will be echoed which serves as a reminder that this key is ignored during an `ASK` command.

-### <a id="terminators"></a>Input Terminators
+### <a id="input-terminators"></a>Input Terminators

 UWF allows a variety of characters to serve as input terminators.
 In addition to the <kbd>RETURN</kbd> key, one may use a <kbd>SPACE</kbd> — spaces in front of a number are ignored, but may be used to format the input as desired; spaces following the number always act as a terminator — a <kbd>COMMA</kbd>, <kbd>SEMICOLON</kbd>, or other punctuation marks such as a <kbd>QUESTION MARK</kbd> or <kbd>COLON</kbd>.
 A <kbd>PERIOD</kbd> is, of course, recognized as a decimal point, but a second period also works as a terminator.
 Any of the arithmetic operators also serve as terminators; in particular, the <kbd>/</kbd> and <kbd>-</kbd> characters are often convenient.
 This allows responses such as `1/2` or `1-5` for the values of *two* different variables.